SoyEdwinCabrera/Challenge_Data_Source_API_Analysis/README.md

 ## 🔍 Objective

 - Research GitHub API endpoints to meet the client’s needs: public repositories, commits, and file contents.
-- Use Google Colab (and optionally Postman) to extract and analyze data.
+- Use Jupyter Notebook and curl command to extract and analyze data.
 - Demonstrate the ability to troubleshoot issues like rate limits or authentication errors.
 - Document the process clearly and cleanly for review.